sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 In [Module 1](../Module1-Xamarin), you covered developing cross platform mobile apps using [Xamarin](https://xamarin.com/).
 You learned about the project structure and **Portable Class Libraries** and saw how to unit test the core of the application.
 You then created a [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs.aspx) (VSTS) Team Project and committed the code into it.

 ### A Note About HealthClinic.Biz ###
-The solution that you will use for this workshop is from [HealthClinic.biz](https://github.com/microsoft/healthclinic.biz).
-This is a sample from Microsoft.
-The code has been modified slightly for this workshop, so you may find differences.
+The solution that you will use for this workshop is from [HealthClinic.biz](https://github.com/microsoft/healthclinic.biz), an end-to-end sample from Microsoft.
+The code has been modified for this workshop, so you may find differences.
 The mobile apps in the project connect to two services that are hosted in Azure - an
 Azure Mobile App service and an Azure Web App.
 The Azure apps have been modified for this workshop so that they are _read only_.
 Any add, update or delete method will return a successful response but will not modify any data in the database.
 If you wish to host these services yourself after the workshop, then please refer to the
 [Deployment to Azure](https://github.com/Microsoft/HealthClinic.biz/wiki/Deployment-to-Azure) page in the wiki.